 The result is a test environment that is available for:

-In the Motor Control Demonstration below, you can see another example environment enhanced with both Python models and co-simulation.
+In the Motor Control Demonstration below, you can see another example environment enhanced with Python peripheral models and co-simulation.
 The result is a system that enables the modelling and analysis of complex Motor Control algorithms.

 In some cases, trying to deterministically create the conditions that product requirements call for is just not feasible.
 VLAB puts the power in user’s hands, with scriptable control shaping seemingly impossible scenarios that ensure code coverage.